Introduction to Microsoft VBScript (Visual Basic Script): VBScript Tutorial #1

 1) A variable is nothing but a space in the computer’s memory that can store certain information.
 This information is bound to change from time to time.
 Where the information goes physically is immaterial but when needed, it can be accessed or changed by addressing the name of the variable.

-E.g: If there is a statement that you want to run a number of times, you could use a variable to contain that count.
+E.g: If there is a statement that you want to run several times, you could use a variable to contain that count.
 Say X. X is a variable that can be used to store, change and use the space in the memory where we want to keep the count.

 2) All variables are of the datatype Variant.

-3) Declaring a variable prior to its use is optional, although it’s a good practice to do so.
+3) Declaring a variable before its use is optional, although it’s a good practice to do so.

 Dim x – This declares x